 Degrees and Certifications:

-I have been in Onslow County Schools since August of 2002, but I have most enjoyed my time at Dixon.
-I have been here since August 2004.
+I have been in Onslow County Schools since August of 2002.
+I have taught 1st through 5th grades.

 About Mrs. Miracle